Our customers have been hired by:

 - Add key achievements as a small subsection.
 That Pulitzer Prize?
 Mention it here again.
 Show off your other biggest wins such as cover stories or most recognizable magazine titles.

-Have a look at this practical writer resume example:
+Have a look at these writing resume examples:

 Lifestyle Media Corporation